-The Interdisciplinary Competence Center (IKOM) for Data-Supported Quality Development is located at RPTU in Landau as part of the scientific support for the Startchancen program.
+The Interdisciplinary Competence Center (IKOM) for Data-Supported Quality Development of the CHANCEN network is located at RPTU in Landau.

-In doing so, the Competence Center deliberately uses a broad definition of data that goes beyond external, quantitative data sources.
-The basis for quality development processes can be any information that is collected systematically and purposefully - from comparative tests to short surveys of the teaching staff to interviews.
+In doing so, the competence center deliberately uses a broad definition of data that goes beyond external, quantitative data sources.
+The basis for quality development processes can be any information that is collected in a systematic and targeted manner - from comparative tests to short surveys of the teaching staff and interviews.

 Material development: